Bespectacat/Server-Hosting-Notes/NGINX.md

    }

    upstream proxyhttp {
-       #points to proxy pi within LAN for HTTP traffic
+       #points to proxy within LAN for HTTP traffic
        server your.wg.ip.here:4480;
    }

    server {
 	#frontend for VPS to send stuff back to LAN proxy (HTTP)
        listen 80;
        proxy_pass proxyhttp;
        proxy_protocol on;